demisto/content/Packs/Securonix/Integrations/Securonix/README.md

 | Users | Open | Policy | 30134 | Critical | Resource: BLUECOAT,Policy: Uploads to personal websites,Threat: Data egress via network uploads | {url} |

 ## Limitations
-  - The `opened` argument for fetching and listing incidents is currently not filtering the only the opened incidents.
+  - The `opened` argument for fetching and listing incidents is currently not filtering only the opened incidents.
     This is an open issue on the vendor side.
   - Until version 6.3.1, the *max_fetch argument is not used.
 Hence, every *fetch incidents*, only the 10 most recent incidents are going to be fetched.